-To configure your RAID (Redundant Array of Independent Disks) system in Striping (RAID 0) or Mirroring (RAID 1) modes (see Table 6 - 2, on page 6 - 5) you will require two identical solid state drives.
+To configure your RAID (Redundant Array of Independent Disks) system in Striping (RAID 0) or Mirroring (RAID 1) modes (see Table 6 - 1, on page 6 - 4) you will require two identical hard disks or solid state drives.

 You need to setup a RAID before installing your Windows 10 operating system, and you will need to prepare the following in order to do so.